eduNEXT/flow-control-xblock/README.rst

 Usage
 -----
-Add a Flow Control component to the content unit you want to control access to, and follow these steps on "settings":
+Include the Flow Control component in the content unit you want to control access to, and follow these steps on "settings":

 * Select the condition to check.
 * Enter the problem locator ids (as many as required) to evaluate the condition.